aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to TSV in C++ Applications" h2="Convert PS to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to TSV?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for data analysis and manipulation.
+To perform data analysis, the data must be converted to a tabular format such as TSV (Tab Separated Values).
+TSV is a text-based format that is used to store tabular data in plain text.
+It is a popular format for data exchange between applications.

-Converting PS to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>How Aspose.Total Helps for PS to TSV Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert PS to TSV in C++.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries.
+With Aspose.Total for C++, you can easily convert PS to TSV in two steps.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+This two-step process makes it easy to convert PS to TSV in C++.
+Aspose.Total for C++ also provides a wide range of features and options that make it easy to customize the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}